 The strategy is to issue a government bond in foreign currency under the EMTN program during 2023.
 The foreign bond helps to ensure that the central government maintains strong and broad market access in foreign currency.
 By continuously issuing in the foreign loan programmes, they are maintained as an active part of the central government's and Danmarks Nationalbank's liquidity reserve.

 |Financing requirement||Kr. billion|

-|Net financing requirement||178|
+|Net financing requirement||*|

-| Note: Redemption bonds etc. includes redemptions and buy-backs of government bonds, payments from the central government in currency swaps and net purchases of government funds.
+Note: *The government's net funding need for 2023 is not known, as a Finance Act has not yet been adopted.
+Redemption of bonds, etc. includes redemptions and buy-backs of government bonds in both domestic and foreign currency, payments from the central government in currency swaps and net purchases of government funds.